Sun Country flight from Minneapolis to Mazatlan diverted due to "security concern," officials say

 The flight was diverted to El Paso International Airport in Texas.

 Sun Country reports the plane — a Boeing 737-800 — landed without incident and all passengers exited safely.
-Customers were provided with overnight accommodation.
+Customers were provided with overnight accommodation and will likely be transported to their final destination on Thursday.

 "We apologize to our passengers and all those affected by this situation, but safety and security are our highest priorities," a spokesperson for Sun Country said.
 "We will do everything to minimize this disruption and get travelers to their destination as quickly and safely as possible."